-WASHINGTON — Most people would rather not know what happens to them in the future, even if it would bring them happiness, a new study published by the American Psychological Association finds.
+WASHINGTON — Most people would rather not know what fate has in store for them the future, even if it would bring them happiness.
+That’s the takeaway of a study published by the American Psychological Association .

-Researchers studied over 2,000 adults in Germany and Spain and found that 85 to 90 percent of them wouldn’t want to know about upcoming negative events in their futures, and 40 to 70 percent wouldn’t want to know about the positive events either, according to an APA release.
+Researchers studied over 2,000 adults in Germany and Spain and found that 85 to 90 percent of them wouldn’t want to know about upcoming negative events in their futures.
+Moreover, 40 to 70 percent wouldn’t even want to know about the positive events either.

 “In our study, we’ve found that people would rather decline the powers that made Cassandra famous, in an effort to forgo the suffering that knowing the future may cause, avoid regret and also maintain the enjoyment of suspense that pleasurable events provide,” he continues.

-The participants were surveyed on a wide range of upcoming events, either positive or negative, such as the ability to know if they’d win a certain sports game, what they’d get for Christmas, or if their marriages would eventually end.
+The participants were surveyed on a wide range of upcoming events, either positive or negative.
+Such events included the ability to know if they’d win a certain sports game, what they’d get for Christmas, or if their marriages would eventually end.
 Learning the gender of an unborn child was found to be the only revelation more participants said they’d want to know than those who didn’t (just 37 percent).

 Interestingly, the researchers noted that the nearer an event, the less likely someone would want to find out the spoiler.